What Is Sleep Paralysis: Causes, Risk Factors, And Prevention

 3. Unusual Bodily Experience Or Out-Of-Body-Experience

-The University of Waterloo conducts an interesting survey on the experiences people have during sleep paralysis, in which some people have reported that they have been able to leave their bodies and float in the air or fly about.
+The University of Waterloo conducts an interesting survey on the experiences people have during sleep paralysis.
+In it, some people have reported that they have been able to leave their bodies and float in the air or fly about.

 The sensation of floating outside your body is produced when your brain receives information about body movement even though there is no actual movement.